BleemIs42/router/README.md

 # Router #
-A router for SAP project, depend  on jQuery.
+A router for SAP project, depend  on jquery.

 # Use #
 ```javascript